 - a safe way to vote during a public health crisis

-Online voting is just not secure enough: if an election was hacked, our democracy would be under threat.
+Online voting is just not secure enough: If an election were hacked, our democracy would be under threat.
 It’s too risky.

 Here are some other downsides of online voting to think about: